trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

  * Wait for a minute for Pi's first boot up

- * Open browser and login router's panel page
+ * Open browser and login router's admin panel(default gateway address)

  * Find list of all devices connected to network and copy the IP address of the Raspberry Pi.
 It will most likely have the hostname `raspberrypi`